-There are survivors and eyewitnesses, throughout Europe, eager to share their stories .
+There are some survivors and eyewitnesses in Europe who continue to share their stories.
 However, English speaking survivors and eyewitnesses can be challenging to find.

 Once you have identified where you want to go, ask the site/organization if speakers are available.
 Translation services are another option for survivors/eyewitnesses who do not speak English themselves.

 It’s not uncommon to pay a fee (honorarium) for a speaker’s time; upwards to 250€.
 Clarify fees at the time you confirm your speaker.
 If there is no fee, consider making a donation to the site or organization.
 Donations, usually tax deductible, are appreciated and support these organizations in continuing their work.

 If speakers are not available, consider video resources.
 The Shoah Foundation is an excellent place to start for oral testimony.